patevs/learn_flutter/docs/docs.md

 * [`Flutter-UI-Kit`](https://github.com/iampawan/Flutter-UI-Kit) Flutter app for collection of UI in a UIKit.
 * [`gallery`](https://github.com/flutter/gallery) Flutter Gallery is a resource to help developers evaluate and use Flutter.
 * [`flutter_apps`](https://github.com/pacifio/flutter_apps) A collection of beautiful apps using flutter.
+* [`flutter-tutorials`](https://github.com/FilledStacks/flutter-tutorials) Source code for all the written tutorials by Filledstacks.

 [](.)